MI POLICE REPORTS for Sept. 22, 2021

 Owensboro Police Department

-• Robert W. Norris, 32, of the 500 block of Crabtree Avenue was charged Monday with first-degree possession of a controlled substance (meth) and possession of drug paraphernalia.
+• A juvenile was charged Friday with possession of a firearm by a minor, possession of a defaced firearm and trafficking in marijuana (less than 8 ounces, enhanced).

-• Brooklyn Johnson, 20, of the 1100 block of Werner was charged Monday with first-degree possession of a controlled substance (drug unspecified) and second-degree possession of a controlled substance.
+• Raven N. Anderson, 40, of the 1000 block of Crabtree Avenue was charged Tuesday with theft by unlawful taking over $1,000.

-• Adam Dyer, 34, of the 6500 Heathvale Court was charged Monday with driving under the influence.
+• A cellphone worth $100 was reported stolen in a Monday burglary at a home in the 1600 block of Glendale Avenue.

 (0) comments